rust-lang/rust/0000-coercions.md

 it is embedded in the search for candidate methods, but from the point of view of type conversions, that is not relevant).

-Alternatively, a recevier coercion may be thought of as a two stage process.
+Alternatively, a receiver coercion may be thought of as a two stage process.
 First, we dereference and then take the address until the source type has the same shape (i.e., has the same kind and number of indirection) as the target type.
 Then we try to coerce the adjusted source type to the target type using